neurelo-connect/neurelo-connect-mcp/README.md

     - `query` (string): The SQL query to execute
 - Dynamic endpoint tools - Additional tools are automatically generated based on your endpoint metadata

+## Configuration Options

+- `--disable-tools <tools>` - Comma-separated list of tool names to disable.
+For example: `--disable-tools raw_query,system_list_databases` will disable the raw query and database listing tools.
+You can also disable any defined queries by including their tool names in this list.

 # Development

 ## Development with the MCP inspector